cco35/sqlalchemy-challenge/README.md

 ### Part 2: Climate App

 The Flask API was designed based on the queries developed during the analysis phase.
-The following route designs were implemented:
+The following routes were created:

 - `/`: Started at the homepage and listed all available routes.
-- `/api/v1.0/precipitation`: Converted the query results from precipitation analysis to a dictionary using date as the key and prcp as the value.
+- `/api/v1.0/precipitation`: Converted the query results from precipitation analysis to a dictionary using the date as the key and prcp as the value.
 Returned the JSON representation of the dictionary.
 - `/api/v1.0/stations`: Returned a JSON list of stations from the dataset.
-- `/api/v1.0/tobs`: Queried the dates and temperature observations of the most-active station for the previous year of data.
-Returned a JSON list of temperature observations for the previous year.
+- `/api/v1.0/tobs`: Queried the dates and temperature observations of the most-active station for the previous year of data and returned a JSON list of temperature observations for the previous year.
 - `/api/v1.0/<start>` and `/api/v1.0/<start>/<end>`: Returned a JSON list of the minimum temperature, the average temperature, and the maximum temperature for a specified start or start-end range.

 ## Repository Structure